An in-depth look at the duties, responsibilities, schooling, requirements, certifications, job outlook, and salary.

-Although the U.S. Bureau of Labor Statistics does not report the specific job outlook projections for Nurse Educators, they do report that overall employment for postsecondary teachers is projected to increase by 9% through 2029, which is faster than the average for all occupations (4%).
+Although the U.S. Bureau of Labor Statistics does not report the specific job outlook projections for Nurse Educators, they do report that overall employment for postsecondary teachers is projected to increase by 12% through 2031, which is significantly more than the average for all occupations.

 Nurse Educator Career